Jacob Dachrodt

-Jacob Dachrodt (1828-1909) was an American Civil War hero who served as the captain of the 1st Pennsylvania Infantry Regiment's Company B during the Battle of Gettysburg.
-Following his reenlistment with the 153rd Pennsylvania Infantry Regiment, he was subsequently commissioned as the regiment's lieutenant colonel.
+Jacob Dachrodt (1828-1909) was an American Civil War hero who served as the captain of the 1st Pennsylvania Infantry Regiment's Company B. Following his reenlistment with the 153rd Pennsylvania Infantry Regiment, he was subsequently commissioned as the regiment's lieutenant colonel.

 After the war, he was elected to the Pennsylvania State Senate in the 18th district as a Democrat.

 Biography

 Early life

 Jacob Dachrodt was born on September 11, 1828, in Easton, Northampton County, Pennsylvania.
 He was born to John and Julia Dachrodt and was privately tutored by Professor John Wandervere.
 His father was a butcher and an influential local businessman.
 He was the eldest of three daughters and six sons.

 Dachrodt was elected to the Easton City Council, serving from 1853 to 1856.